edubart/nelua-batteries/README.md

 Check the `examples` folder for checking for some libraries usage examples, also the `tests` folder to check example of its APIs.

+# License

+MIT, see LICENSE file.
+Some libraries have additional authors, and they are credited in the end of the library file.